jwround/C13-website/content/home/tech.md

 ---
 <h1> Unparalleled <br> Uncompromised </h1>

-We use biotechnology to create sustainable and high-performance skincare product that work for you and the planet.
+We use biotechnology to create safe, sustainable, and effective skincare products that work for you and the planet.

 <b><i>No longer sacrifice performance for sustainability<br></i></b>